Adopted - February 2014

 ARTICLE 1 - OFFICES

-The principal office of the Corporation shall be in such place in the State of New Jersey as the Board may from time to time direct.
+The principal office of the Corporation shall be in such place in the State of New Jersey as the Board of Trustees (referred to as the Board) may from time to time direct.
 The Corporation may also establish and have such other offices needed for the conduct of its business.
 The terms Club and Corporation as used herein, refer to the Blue Sky Aviation Association Incorporated.

 Section 1 – General